Saint Stephen, the First Martyr

 Forgiveness spoken while being killed

-Convicted and dragged outside the city, Stephen is stoned to death — and his final recorded words are not directed at his accusers but past them: "Lord Jesus, receive my spirit," and then, "Lord, do not hold this sin against them" (Acts 7:59-60, NIV).
+Convicted and dragged outside the city, Stephen is stoned to death — and his final recorded words are not directed at his accusers but past them: "Lord Jesus, receive my spirit," and then, "Lord, do not hold this sin against them" (Acts 7:59-60, RSV-CE).
 The echo of Jesus's own words on the cross is unmistakable and almost certainly deliberate on Luke's part as the author of Acts — a martyr's death shaped, even in its final seconds, by the pattern of the one he died for.

 The witness who would later be transformed